The Forgotten Prohibition on Divorce

 The vast majority of requests for cancellations of sealings come from women who tried desperately to make a go of the marriage but who, in the final analysis, could not overcome the problems.

-The high profile re-marriage of Marie Osmond to her first husband Stephen Craig is a small reminder of how fragile relationships seem to be for modern couples.
+The high-profile re-marriage of Marie Osmond to her first husband Stephen Craig is a small reminder of how fragile relationships seem to be for modern couples.
 Her choice will be commented on a bit later.
-Hopefully the second time around will last for the Eternal promise made in the LDS Temple vows.
+Hopefully, the second time around will last for the Eternal promise made in the LDS Temple vows.
 Why it didn’t work out the first time is a personal issue, but the failure is far from typical for too many.
-Multiple divorces and marriages are no longer associated mostly with the rich and high profile entertainers.
+This situation is particularly relevant in the context of dating over 50, where individuals often have a history of past relationships and are looking for new beginnings.
+Multiple divorces and marriages are no longer associated mostly with the rich and high-profile entertainers.
 The opinion of the Lord on this matter is not hard to find even if forgotten by the Saints.
 He would not be pleased.
-Continue reading

 Service and Sacrifice: Mormon Spiritual Cornerstones